 Whether you’re happily single, on the lookout for that perfect partner, or still figuring out how dating works during Covid, it’s hard to not think about your single status on Valentine’s Day.
 As commercials bombard you with kissing couples and storefronts display bouquets of red roses and heart-shaped chocolates, it’s common to feel a bit lonely.
 With that said don’t fear!
 Before you fall into the trap of scrolling through happy couples on Instagram, remember you can celebrate Valentine’s Day while single!

 That’s right, this holiday isn’t only for those in happy partnerships.
 Valentine’s Day is a day of love, and we all know there are all types of love besides the romantic kind.
+Just look at the history of Valentine’s Day.
 So lean into self-love, friendships, and your community and check out these ideas for Valentine’s Day.

 Send Yourself Flowers